Hiring a Car in Colombia: Complete Road Trip Guide

 Do I need an International Driving Permit to rent a car in Colombia?

-Many visitors can rent with a valid overseas driver’s license.
-If your license is not in Spanish or English, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original license.
+Many visitors can rent with a valid overseas driver’s licence.
+If your licence is not in Spanish or English, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original licence.

 Which side of the road do drivers use in Colombia?